mkhubbard/vagrants/php-dev/README.md

  * Composer
  * MySQL

-### Usage ###

-	vagrant up

 ### Notes

-If "VAGRANT_PHP_DEV_WWW" is defined in the environment this path will be mounted to the document root for the default site.
-Otherwise a "www" directory next to the Vagrantfile will be used and created if necessary.
+The document root for the default site is set to "/srv/www".

+By default the Vagrantfile is configured to create (if not present) and mount a "www" directory to "/srv/www" on the guest.
+You may specify an alternate directory by defining an environemnt variable named "VAGRANT_PHP_DEV_WWW" containing the absolute path of the desired host directory.

+Additionally the default host configuration may be altered through the "apache.sls" pillar data in the "salt/pillar" directory.